machingclee/machingclee.github.io/static/media/382-terraform-modularization.8316a9f7.md

 Although we might have

-- Modularized our resource by a logical group like `loadbalancer`, `networking`, `rds`, etc, and then
+- Modularized our resources by the logically grouped files like `loadbalancer.tf`, `networking.tf`, `rds.tf`, etc, and then;

-- Created all the related resources, policies, and even imported the `output`'s from one module to another for interaction between the boundaries of resources
+- Created all the related resources, policies, and even imported the `output`'s from one module to another one;

-We might be facing an **_intermediate situation_** like the following:
+We might still be facing an **_intermediate situation_** like the following:

 <a href="/assets/img/2025-04-09-02-43-45.png">
   <img src="/assets/img/2025-04-09-02-43-45.png" width="500" />